mia-platform/documentation/docs/development_suite/identity-and-access-management/console-levels-and-permission-management.md

  1. Production, on which only the _Project Manager_, the _Technical Leader_ and _Senior Developer_ can perform actions, and
  1. Staging on which the 2 _Junior Developers_ can perform actions, too.

-What you might want could be a similar Role Binding organization:
+What you might want could be a similar role Binding organization:

-* The _Project Manager_ and the _Technical Leader_ may want to have full access to the Project so they can be assigned the _Project Administrator_ Role on the Project resource
+* The _Project Manager_ and the _Technical Leader_ may want to have full access to the Project so they can be assigned the _Project Administrator_ role on the Project resource
-* The _Designers_ should be able to access the Project but they cannot perform any editing action on it, so they can be assigned the _Reporter_ Role on the Project resource
+* The _Designers_ should be able to access the Project but they cannot perform any editing action on it, so they can be assigned the _Reporter_ role on the Project resource
-* The _Senior Developers_ can be assigned the _Maintainer_ Role on the Project
+* The _Senior Developers_ can be assigned the _Maintainer_ role on the Project
-* The _Junior Developers_ can be assigned the _Developer_ Role on the Project resource and then can be assigned the _Maintainer_ Role only on the Staging environment
+* The _Junior Developers_ can be assigned the _Developer_ role on the Project resource and then can be assigned the _Maintainer_ role only on the Staging environment

-#### Assigning Roles on Resources
+#### Assigning roles on resources

-When you wish to assign a Role on a specific resource what you have to do is create a binding with a properly configured resource object.
+When you wish to assign a role on a specific resource what you have to do is create a binding with a properly configured resource object.

 :::info
 For more information regarding how a binding is defined and how to configure the resources check out the [following documentation page](/development_suite/api-console/api-design/authorization.md#rbac-storage).